docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 Enhanced Container Isolation provides an additional layer of security to prevent malicious workloads running in containers from compromising Docker Desktop or the host.

 It uses a variety of advanced techniques to harden container isolation, but without impacting developer productivity.
-It is available with [Docker Desktop 4.13.0 or later](../../release-notes.md).
+It is available with [Docker Desktop 4.13.0 and later](../../release-notes.md).

 These techniques include:
 - Running all containers unprivileged through the Linux user-namespace, even those launched with the `--privileged` flag.
 This makes it harder for malicious container workloads to escape the container and infect the Docker Desktop VM and host.